 Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 46,400 cases and 39,600 deaths in the US annually.
 Symptoms include weight loss, abdominal pain, and jaundice.
 Diagnosis is by CT.
 Treatment is surgical resection and adjuvant chemotherapy and radiation therapy.
 Prognosis is poor because disease is often advanced at the time of diagnosis.

 Most pancreatic cancers are exocrine tumors that develop from ductal and acinar cells.
-Pancreatic endocrine tumors are discussed below (see Pancreatic Endocrine Tumors).
+Pancreatic endocrine tumors are discussed below (see Overview of Pancreatic Endocrine Tumors).